paperless-ngx/paperless-ngx/docs/setup.md

       the next step.
 See `USERMAP_UID` and `USERMAP_GID` [here](/configuration#docker).

-    Your entry for Paperless should contain something like:
+    Your entry in your `docker-compose.yml` for Paperless should contain something like:

     > ```
     > webserver: